Top 10 Things to Do in Jorhat, India

 Visit Majuli Island

 Tourists visiting Jorhat should carve out several hours to take a day trip to nearby Majuli Island.
-Majuli Island is the second-largest river island in the world.
+Majuli Island is the second biggest river island in the world.
 This island is located within the banks of the nearby Brahmaputra River.
 It isn’t the easiest to access, as it can only be reached by ferry.
 Ferry service to the island operates six times per day from Jorhat.

-In addition to its status as a massive river island, Majuli is home to both tribal and non-tribal peoples and temples.
+In addition to its status as a massive river island, Majuli island is home to both tribal and non-tribal peoples and temples.
 It is best known, however, for its satras, or monasteries where elements of Vaishnavism are taught.
 One of the most popular satras is the Majuli Sri Sri Chamaguri Satra, which is famous for its mask makers.

 Check out Majuli Island Travel Guide in Assam, India